Ballance, New Zealand: European settlement

 The settlement was founded in 1886 as one of several government-sponsored special settlements, established under a scheme of Land Minister John Ballance.
 It was named after Ballance, a Liberal Party politician who later went on to become Premier.

 By 1890, the area was still covered in dense forest.

 The Ballance Co-operative Dairy Company established a butter factory near the township which became central to the township's economy and identity.
 A hundred tons of prime butter was being produced by the factory each year.
 Factory manager Thomas Broome was born in Christchurch in 1864, and had learned butter and cheese making in Lincoln and Dunedin.
 A photograph, taken about 1895, shows two men standing outside the factory in front of suppliers with horses, wagons, milk cans and carts.

 The Ballance Public School was established in 1891.
 By September 1896, it had a headmaster and teacher, a roll of 82, and an average attendance of 64.
 Headmaster Andrew Anderson had been born in Edinburgh, Scotland, educated in Geelong, Victoria, and had arrived in New Zealand in 1874.

 By 1897, Ballance also had about a dozen houses, and a Weslayan Church and public hall built by volunteers.
 It connected to Pahiatua by a high-quality but narrow road, via the Mangatainoka Bridge, still incomplete Pahiatua railway station, a windy hilly stretch of road, Mangahao Valley, and Mangahao bridge.

-It also had a store and post office run by Thomas Murphy, a native of Kerry, Ireland who had arrived in New Zealand in 1866 and also farmed 114 acres with dairy cows.
+It also had a store and post office run by Thomas Murphy, a native of County Kerry, Ireland who had arrived in New Zealand in 1866 and also farmed 114 acres with dairy cows.